Prospects for cosmological constraints using gravitational wave memory: Conclusions

+Though GW memory is yet to be observed~\cite{Boersma:2020}, it represents a promising avenue for uncovering features of cosmology and gravity.
+Prior to this work, no unified framework existed for systematically studying GW memory across a wide range of spacetimes.
+By obtaining a master equation for memory in LRS-II spacetimes, we addressed this gap, demonstrating consistency with traditional approaches in Minkowski spacetime and revealing the prominence of integrated GW memory signals at higher redshifts in cosmological settings.

+The $\Lambda$CDM model, while remarkably successful in addressing many cosmological puzzles, faces increasing scrutiny due to emerging tensions between different observational datasets.
+To date, these observations have largely relied on electromagnetic signals, which, while indispensable, are limited in their ability to probe certain aspects of the cosmic evolution.

+The next decade holds the promise of a transformative shift with the advent of GW cosmology, offering a complementary and independent approach to studying the universe.
+In this context as explicitly shown in this work, the GW memory emerges as a crucial observable.
+Specifically, we have shown that the amplification of the integrated GW memory is enhanced by a factor of 100 for high-redshift sources, which are within the detection range of next-generation GW observatories like Cosmic Explorer and the Einstein Telescope.
+By examining a range of dark energy scenarios, we demonstrate that GW memory provides a distinctive probe into the nature of cosmic acceleration, offering fresh insights and a potential resolution to persistent cosmological tensions.

-\emph{\underline{Acknowledgement:}} The authors thank R. Goswami, J. P. Johnson, S. Kar, A. Kushwaha, and S. Mandal for discussions and comments on the earlier draft.
+\emph{\underline{Acknowledgement:}} The authors are grateful to R. Goswami, J. P. Johnson, S. Kar, A. Kushwaha, and S. Mandal for their valuable discussions and feedback on the earlier draft.
+They also thank R. Kashyap for insightful discussions on multimessenger astronomy and for highlighting the reference \cite{Chan:2015}.
+I.C. and S.J. acknowledge enriching conversations with A. Ashtekar, D. Nichols, B. S. Sathyaprakash, J. Veitch.
+S. J thanks K. Yagi, N. Yunes, A. Nitz and J. Khoury for insightful discussions about GW memory.
 The work is supported by SERB-CRG (RD/0122-SERB000-044). \href{https://www.et-gw.eu/images/ET-Universe.png}{Thanks to Einstein Telescope team for providing the background for Fig. 1.}